sarathk73/SentinelEye-WIDS/README.md

 4.**Operational Behaviour:**

    - After an attack is no longer recognized or has stopped, the ESP8266 will send a notification to your smartphone.
    - Please note: upon connecting the ESP8266 to USB for the first time, a notification will be sent to your smartphone.
 This is a false positive and should be disregarded.

 5.**Restart After Attack:**

-    -In the event of the detection of a deauthentication attack, the ESP8266 is programmed to restart to ensure it reconnects to the Wi-Fi network and sends out an alert
+   - In the event of the detection of a deauthentication attack, the ESP8266 is programmed to restart to ensure it reconnects to the Wi-Fi network and sends out an alert

 ### Telegram Bot Setup